WHAT WE DO

 The celebrity involvement and media following we have has enabled us to give youth and communities a national platform on which to be heard.

 Today, thousands upon thousands of people, groups, businesses, schools, etc. are being encouraged to shift their thinking toward solving issues at home, because of the Friendship gift box.
-Furthermore, we are seeing Indigenous groups and non-Indigenous citizens working together actively to pack gift boxes, the likes of which have not been seen before.
+Furthermore, we are seeing Indigenous groups and non-Indigenous citizens working together actively through our Friendship projects, the likes of which have not been seen before.
 As a well-respected elder recently said: “This is true reconciliation.
 It doesn’t come from the gate keepers, but from the children and the people.”
 As Canadians get involved in the work of ILFP, they will want to become better informed, and will then engage on a deeper level to bring urgently-needed change in this country.

 The Programs tab of this website speaks to the impact we have had with schools and students in the communities.